techmatters/flex-plugins/twilio-iac/docs/terragrunt.md

 Review the [terragrunt quick start](https://terragrunt.gruntwork.io/docs/getting-started/quick-start/) to get a basic understanding of how terragrunt works in very basic setups.

 ## Working Directory, Cache, and Generate Blocks
+w
 Terragrunt doesn't do anything fancy in Go to run terraform commands in the module defined in the terraform block.
-It manages files in a cache on the local filesystem to impact where terraform runs and what terraform runs.
+It manages files in a cache on the local filesystem and then runs terraform commands in a working directory within that cache.
+It uses the `generate` block to generate files in the working directory before running terraform commands.

 ### Working Directory and Cache